-Some studies also show milk thistle may offer a possible benefit for people whose liver is damaged by industrial toxins, such as toluene and xylene.
+Some studies also show milk thistle may help people whose liver is damaged by industrial toxins, such as toluene and xylene.

 Can Milk Thistle Help People With Diabetes?

-Medical research does suggest that milk thistle, combined with traditional treatment, can improve diabetes.
+Medical research suggests that milk thistle, combined with traditional treatment, can improve diabetes.
 Studies have shown a decrease in blood sugar levels and an improvement in cholesterol in people with type 2 diabetes.

 Is Milk Thistle Good for the Heart?

-By lowering LDL "bad" cholesterol levels, milk thistle may help decrease the chance of developing heart disease.
-However, studies on possible heart benefits only have been done in people with diabetes.
+By lowering LDL "bad" cholesterol levels, milk thistle may lower the chance of developing heart disease.
+But studies on heart benefits only have been done in people with diabetes.
 People with diabetes often have high cholesterol.
-It’s unclear if milk thistle may have the same effects in other people.
+It’s unclear if milk thistle has the same effects in people without diabetes.

-Milk thistle can also be taken in conjunction with cholesterol lowering medications, like statins.
+Milk thistle can also be taken with cholesterol-lowering medications, like statins.
 It can help prevent elevation of liver enzymes, which can be a side effect of the medication.
 Find out more on the side effects of statins.